minteck/minteck/README.md

   Hello 👋, I'm a French developer 💻, system administrator 🔌, and also a furry 🦊 who loves space 🌠.
 </p>

+> This projects list is out of date, I'll update when I'll have time.

 <hr>

 <p align="center">